noizhardware/dio.porCoin/README.md

 # dio.porCoin
-Currency system to trade goods and services in the Upper Sky
+Cryptocurrency optimized for trading goods and services in the Upper Sky